Gender Scholar Level 1 certification in Rapid Gender Analysis (2021)

 - Effective practice of peer learning, however, requires un-learning much of what has been ingrained over years of schooling.

-- We have internalized the conviction that significant learning requires expert feedback.
+- We have an ingrained assumption that significant learning requires expert feedback.

 In this course: